abroroo/til/Algorithm Patterns/Subsets.md

 ---

 ### Why Is the Subsets Pattern Useful?
-You’ll use this pattern in problems that:
+We’ll use this pattern in problems that:
 - Ask for all combinations of a set (like a shopping list or team selections).
 - Mention **subsets**, **power sets**, or **combinations** in the problem description.